 He turns 20 in November and could turn pro, if not he will go back to the Silvertips for what will be his fourth season there.
 Last year he had 11 goals and 47 points in 67 games and he’s a right-handed shot.
 In the playoffs, he had five points in 10 games.
 Going into last season something big changed in his game.

-The big key here is the confidence and having the game plan to go back to junior hockey with.
+The big key here is the confidence and having the game plan to go back to junior hockey.
 The Flyers have done a nice job with player development.
 This is proof of that.
 If you play better defensively you get more offensive chances, that’s 21st-century hockey coaching.

 “If they didn’t see me and trust me defensively, they wouldn’t have given me the opportunity,” he revealed.
 “I had to gain their trust in the defensive zone and obviously they trusted me, so it worked out well.”